 “At Finzy, around 15% of our borrowers are women and around 25% of lenders are women,” says Amit More, Founder and CEO, Finzy.

-“Once convinced with an opportunity, women tend to be more committed and disciplined in their investments.
+“Once convinced with an opportunity, women tend to be more and disciplined in their investments.
 Average investment of women tends to be 30 per cent more than their male counterparts,” adds More.